View on GitHub

 Optical properties of materials and surfaces

-To generate Cerenkov light, one HAS TO specify the refractive index of the material where the light is generated.
+To generate Cerenkov light, one MUST specify the refractive index of the material where the light is generated.
 In GEARS, this is done in the detector geometry description file.

 At least two parameters need to be specified to generate scintillation light: the light yield, i.e., the number of photons per unit energy deposition (SCINTILLATIONYIELD), and the variation of the number of generated photons (RESOLUTIONSCALE).
 The parameters need to be attached to the material that scintillates, they are hence specified in the detector geometry description file as well.